praveenoruganti/praveenoruganti-mongoose-mongodb-atlas/README.md

-### praveenoruganti-mongoose-mongodb-atlas
-Praveen Oruganti Mongoose Mongodb Atlas
+## Praveen Oruganti Mongoose Mongodb Atlas

 Mongoose is one of the fundamental tools for manipulating data for a Node.js/MongoDB backend.
 Let see the basic ways of using Mongoose and even using it with the MongoDB Atlas remote database.